draculess99/SafeStaff_AI/README_SafeStaff_AI.md

 ## Future Improvements / Production Hardening

 SafeStaff AI is currently designed as a capstone prototype that demonstrates ER wait-time forecasting, operational pressure adjustment, nurse staffing recommendations, human approval, and audit logging.
 To move this from a prototype into a production-grade healthcare operations system, several improvements would be required.

+In short, productionizing SafeStaff AI would require replacing local JSON state with a managed database, adding authentication and role-based access, hardening security, validating the model on real hospital data, strengthening audit logs, and integrating with hospital scheduling, staffing, and operational data systems.

 ### 1. Move Local JSON State to a Production Database